scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/republic-of-ireland.md

 ### GlobalScot

-The [GlobalScot](https://www.globalscot.com/) has three experts in Ireland covering:
+The [GlobalScot](https://www.globalscot.com/) has 3 experts in Ireland covering:

 * technology
 * life sciences